Stuffed butternut squash is a showstopper, the perfect centerpiece recipe for special holiday meals like Thanksgiving or Christmas.

 Grapes (optional)

 They look beautiful when roasted with the squash and the potatoes on the same tray.
-You can use both white and red grapes, best if without seeds.
+You can use both white and red grapes, but they are best if they are without seeds.

 Also, baked grapes are delicious.
 They add a mild sweetness that is perfect for this dish.